How to grow kiwis

 Harvest | yes | yes |

-Kiwi fruit is delicious and nutritious, being particularly rich in vitamin C. Kiwis are easy to grow – the attractive climbing vines bear heart-shaped leaves and pretty white flowers.
+Kiwi fruit (Actinidia deliciosa and Actinidia arguta) is delicious and nutritious, being particularly rich in vitamin C. Kiwi fruits grow on climbing vines, not trees, and bear heart-shaped leaves and pretty white flowers.
 Vigorous growers, kiwis can be planted to cover a wall, fence, pergola or unsightly shed, as long as they get plenty of sunshine and warmth.

 How to grow kiwi fruit

-Grow kiwi fruit in moist but well-drained soil in full sun.
-Most varieties do best when a male and female plant are growing together, although self-fertile varieties are available.
-Mulch with well-rotted manure or compost in spring and feed weekly with a high potash fertiliser in summer.
+Grow kiwi fruit in moist but well-drained, slightly acidic soil in full sun, ideally in open ground but they can also be grown in a large pot.
+Kiwis are hungry plants so mulch with well-rotted manure or compost in spring and feed weekly with a high potash fertiliser in summer – this is especially important if growing in a container.
 Harvest the fruits from August to September.

 How to plant kiwis

-Choose a sunny, sheltered spot with rich, fertile soil for your kiwi vine to thrive.
-Dig a generous hole for your kiwi plant, adding in a few spadefuls of well-rotted manure.
+The best time to plant a kiwi vine is in mid-spring, when the soil has warmed up after winter.
+Dig a generous hole, adding in a few spadefuls of well-rotted manure, then plant your kiwi at the same depth it was growing previously.
+Add support and tie existing stems to it, giving them plenty of space to grow.
 If you have room for a male and female vine, make sure they're planted a few metres apart so they have plenty of room to climb.
+Otherwise, for smaller spaces, opt for self-fertile 'Jenny'.

 How to care for kiwis